 So, you want to find a depth of field comparison.
 This article will give you several examples of depth of field to compare and give you a simple 3-step method to try it on your own.
-It's critical that you take a hands-on approach and experiment with a few different situations.
-Let's face it, you'll learn more by actively trying this with your own camera, rather than by just reading this article.
+You'll get a better grasp of this concept if you take a hands-on approach and experiment with a few different situations.
+Let's face it, you learn more when you try something yourself, rather than just read about it.
+Try this with your own camera and you'll find out how a comparison of f/stops will show you the depth of field changes you'll get.

-The first comparison was done by using a consistent distance between your camera, subject and background.
-The only difference in these three photos was the aperture (f/stop ) was changed. the camera automatically adjusted the shutter speed and that does not affect depth of field.
+The comparison below was done by using a consistent distance between your camera, subject and background.
+The only difference in these three photos was the aperture (f/stop ) was changed.
+The camera automatically adjusted the shutter speed and that does not affect depth of field.

 In the 3 photos of the maple leaf below, you can see the background is fairly well out of focus in all 3.